amrohendawi/expense-tracker-app/README.md

 # Expense Tracker App

-A modern expense tracking application built with Next.js, Supabase, and Clerk Authentication.
+A modern expense tracking application fully vibe-coded and built with Next.js, Supabase, and Clerk Authentication.

 ## Table of Contents